Espeschit/React-Todo-List/README.md

 # Todo App

-Simple ReactJS app for creating tasks and storing them in a realtime database
+ReactJS app for creating tasks and storing them in a realtime database

 ### Some Technologies used:
 * React